GreyKeenan/dukesup/index.md

 - The THORNS suit consists of spades and diamonds.
 - The FLOWERS suit consists of clubs and hearts.

+This means that players' decks contain half of both suits.

+Realistically, suits are only relevant for creating runs.
-This means that valid runs can contain either clubs & hearts or spades & diamonds.
-Additionally, notice that each player's deck has half of both suits.
+THORNS and FLOWERS mean that runs can contain either clubs & hearts or spades & diamonds.

 An easy trick to remember the suits is to look at the top of the suit symbol.
 If the top is pointed, it is a THORN.
 If the top is rounded, it is a FLOWER.